facebook/react-native-website/docs/platform.md

 Platform.constants;
 ```

-Returns an object which contains all avaiable common and specific constants related to the platform.
+Returns an object which contains all available common and specific constants related to the platform.

 **Properties:**